Nationals vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has 22 doubles, a triple, nine home runs, 27 walks and 32 RBI (73 total hits).
-He has stolen six bases.
+- Freeman has 74 hits with 23 doubles, a triple, nine home runs, 27 walks and 34 RBI.
+He's also stolen six bases.

-- Freeman will look for his 18th straight game with a hit in this contest.
-In his last 10 outings he is batting .439 with eight doubles, a triple, two home runs, five walks and nine RBI.
+- Freeman has hit safely in 18 straight games.
+In his last 10 outings he is hitting .425 with nine doubles, a home run, five walks and seven RBI.

 Freeman Recent Games